TomCrypto/AntTweakBar.NET/README.md

  - changed Sample to use GLSL version 120, fixed shader saving overwrite bug and close on Esc.
  - added TwDefineEnum and TwDefineStruct native functions and a DefineEnum low-level wrapper
  - various miscellaneous fixes and improvements to the Sample
+ - added `Group` class and improved code relating to variable groups

 28 November 2014 (v0.4.4)